PatrickvEk/passwordless-lab2/ReadMe.md

 Now it might take a while for azure to configure all your settings and networking.

-You can try restarting your website and check if it works again in isolated mode.
+You can try **restarting** your website and check if it works again in isolated mode by visiting it.